samulen/Auto-email-reminder-excel/README.md

 # Automate reminder via mail using VBA

+## REQUIREMENTS
+- An xlsm workbook
+- VBA add-in
+- From VBA, add as a requirement Outlook 16.0

 ## OVERVIEW
-This VBA script reads one excel sheet and, for every row, sends a reminder email in case the date contained in two columns is past and an email has not yet been sent.
+This VBA script reads one excel sheet and, for every row, sends a reminder email in case the date contained in other columns is past and an email has not yet been sent.
 The script in this version can only be manually executed, even though the purpose is to have it scheduled.
 This can be done using the VBA Workbook_Open() event, combined with the OS task scheduler.